Cleft Lip & Palate

 After the palate has been fixed, children will immediately have an easier time in swallowing food and liquids.
 However, in about one out of every five children following cleft palate repair, a portion of the repair will split, causing a new hole to form between the nose and mouth.
 If small, this hole may result in only an occasional minor leakage of fluids into the nose.
 If large however, it can cause significant eating problems, and most importantly, can even affect how the child speaks.
 This hole is referred to as a “fistula,” and may need further surgery to correct.

 Smile With Confidence Again!
-Contact us with any questions or to schedule an appointment.
+Call us with any questions or to book an appointment.

 Accepting New Patients in Frisco & Edwards CO